 Hyoscine Butylbromide is an antimuscarinic.
 Does not readily cross the blood brain barrier and so unlikely to cause sedation.
 50% of the drug is excreted renally, unchanged.

+Refer to manufacturer's SPC for a detailed list of adverse effects.
 Anticholinergic effects including dry mouth, constipation, urinary retention, tachycardia, palpitations, heartburn, mydriasis.